MrBMueller/playsmf/README.md

 |    Von    | NoteOn velocity transformation offset +/-127 or set a fixed value if larger than 127 |
 |   Voff    | NoteOff velocity transformation offset +/-127 or set a fixed value if larger than 127 |

+> [!NOTE]
+>
+> All incoming messages across all received channels will typically get routed to assigend zones/layers.
+In case the primary midi controller sends across multiple channels simultaneously (like some controllers do for layered instruments), routing might be triggered unintentionally multiple times for each channel.
+To filter for a certain incoming channel, global argument #6 `<Channel>` can be used.
+By default it is set to -1 passing all channels, however any value 0..15 will pass only a single selected channel.

+> [!TIP]
+>
+> If global argument #6 `<Channel>` is set to -2 or less, the attached track number is calclated by `<Track> + Abs(<Channel>)-2 + <InputChannel>`.
+This allows to change track assignments dynamically while changing the output channel on your instrument.

+### non-channel message routing

+Non-channel messages such as SysEx, System realtime, etc. get captured and recorded (except active sensing and clock messages), however not routed anywhere.

+### key message routing

+Incoming key (Note on/off) messages get routed and transformed according to zonal definitions to all assigned zones/layers simultaneously.

-#### non-key channel message routing
+### non-key channel message routing

-Primary input routing and transformation mainly applies to channel messages while incoming sysex data get captured and recorded, but not routed to any output.
-Key messages (Note on/off) are mainly routed and transformed by given zonal arguments while all other channel messages such as controller, aftertouch, program change and pitchbend follow only zones/layers assigend to the last pressed key.
+Other channel messages such as controller, aftertouch, program change and pitchbend follow only zones/layers assigend to the last pressed key.
 This allows to pass non-key channel messages selectively to zones/layers associated to certain keys or ranges.
 For instance if you have 2 split zones left and right, a program change, controller or pitchbend message might only get applied to either left or right zone dependend on whatever zone was accessed last.
 At startup if no key was pressed yet, non-channel messages will not get routed anywhere.

 One exception from selective non-key channel message routing are general foot controller such as damper,sustain and portamento switches.
 They get always routed to all zones simultaneously.